Geriatric Clinical Residency

 Salary & Benefits

-As an employee of the contracted clinical site, residents will earn a new graduate level salary at four days per week.
-As employees, this also allows residents to earn full employee benefits including malpractice insurance, health insurance, vacation, holidays, etc., all consistent with the specific clinical site’s benefit package.
+As an employee of the contracted clinical site, residents will earn a salary (commensurate with experience) at four days per week.
+As employees, this also allows residents to earn employee benefits including malpractice insurance, health insurance, vacation, holidays, etc., all consistent with the specific clinical site’s benefit package.

 Upon successful completion of each semester, residents earn CEU credits for all of the didactic content from that semester.
 This totals over 230 CEU credits for the entire residency year.
 Other unique residency benefits include free registration to the following conferences: